taskcluster/taskcluster-docs/src/manual/3rdparty/index.md

 If user clicks the button to grant access to <target>, the user will be redirected to `<target>?clientId=...&accessToken=...&certificate=...`, so that the <target> URL may obtain the temporary TaskCluster credentials.
 The target URL should take pains to modify the browser location as quickly as possible to prevent disclosing the accessToken.

+## Troubleshooting

+If your access checks are not working, the most common error is forgetting to handle the certificate in addition to the clientId and accessToken.
+There is no need to interpret the certificate (please don't!); just treat it as an opaque string.
+Omitting the certificate when it is required will generally result in "Bad Mac" errors.